qdosgit3/llm_textbook/content/textbook/0_llm_overview/_index.md

 * Creating a welcoming and inclusive environment for underrepresented groups
 * Encouraging collaboration between CS departments and other disciplines

-This text attempts to give an overview of the theory behind how the major pieces of an LLM works, without getting too caught up in the current most popular implementation details (tensors, Python, etc.).
+This text attempts to give an overview of the theory behind how the major pieces of an LLM work, without getting too caught up in the current most popular implementation details (tensors, Python, etc.).